lukabelingar/TcHmi-led-indicator/readme.md

 # Different approaches for a simple or multi-state indicators / buttons for TcHmi

-Two demonstrations of a simple "indicator" element, using user control and a css-styled TcHmi button.
+Two demonstrations of a simple "led indicator" element, using user control and a css-styled TcHmi button.

 ## Functionality